Developing a heart-centred practice that will shine through the darkness. By Stephanie Spence

 Braden was at a conference where he explained how there is a scientifically proven energy field that extends out from us.
 He showed us that the heart is surrounded by a field of energy that extends out about five to eight feet.
 This heart field extends on the physical and quantum level.
 This understanding is fundamental to why it’s important to keep your energy field and body in harmony.
-From my own practice, I’ve learned that dis-harmony in my energy field will cause dis–ease in my body.
+From my own practice, I’ve learned that dis-harmony in my energy field will cause disease in my body.
 Since your yoga practice is a reflection of your life, if your energy field is out of balance, your body will be out of balance.

-Braden went on to demonstrate how we all may be separate but we share what he labeled a heart field.
+Braden went on to demonstrate how we all may be separate but we share what he labelled a heart field.
 As a random subject sat on stage, he connected them to a monitor where we viewed their brain energy field through various colours.
 He explained that we could witness the signal from the heart to the brain.
 The quality of that signal is called coherence.
 Simply put, if we can create an optimal feeling in our heart, it will affect our brain.

 He instructed us to close our eyes and asked us to think of something we were grateful for.
 As we did, the subject’s brain waves – based on our energy – changed.
 Positively.
 I was in awe of the transformational powers that my heart, that our hearts, had on a total stranger.

 Here was scientific proof that my heartfelt gratitude could affect myself and others.
 I yearned to learn more so I could integrate this wisdom into my yoga practice.
-I had always known that yoga is an ancient science but became fascinated with the idea that a group heart centered practice could heal the world.
+I had always known that yoga is an ancient science but became fascinated with the idea that a group heart centred practice could heal the world.